TUDelft-books/Finite-Elements-in-CEG/book/scientific_visualisation/paraview/improving_visualisation.md

     Your browser does not support the video tag.
   </video>
   <figcaption style="margin-top: 8px; font-size: 14px; color: #555; text-align: center;">
-    <strong>Figure 2:</strong> Flow streamlines computed with the Navier-Stokes module, through a digital rock.
+    Flow streamlines computed with the Navier-Stokes module, through a digital rock.
+Use the slider to see the transparancy!
   </figcaption>

   <!-- Custom Slider for controlling video -->